High Street Filatex Limited

 8. PARTICULARS OF CONTRACT OR ARRANGEMENT WITH RELATED PARTIES

-There were no material changes and commitments affecting the financial positionof the Company which haveoccurred between the end ofthe financial year to which this financial statements relate and the date of this Reportwhich can affect the financial position of the Company.
+There were no material changes occurred and commitments took place between the end ofthe financial year to which this financial statements relate and the date of this Reportwhich can affect the financial position of the Company.

 10. RISK MANAGEMENT POLICY